 What is Interest?

 For someone borrowing, interest is the cost of borrowing money.
 Usually expressed as a percentage (often measured in an Annual Percentage Rate or A.P.R.), interest is the amount of money you pay over and above the amount you borrowed to have the privilege to get that money and use it for a while.
+If you want to see how much the interest rate is for, let’s say personal loan, click here on this Lendingtree loans review.

 For someone saving, interest is the reward you earn for allowing someone else to use your money.
 If you put your money in a bank, it will earn money (albeit a very small amount at current rates) simply because the bank gets the privilege of using your money for a while.